avery-gfs/Computer-Science-3/03-wordle/README.md

 10. Display the grades for each guess in a readable way, possibly using colors.
 Make the input and output elements of the UI work together cleanly.

-11. Add code to show the user which letters have yet to be guessed, as well as the resulting colors for the letter that have been guessed.
+11. Add code to show the user which letters have yet to be guessed, as well as the "best" resulting color for each letter that has been guessed.

 12. Use `HashMap`s for grading guesses and keeping track of alphabet letter guess states.

 13. Add a "play again" option.

-14. Load `words.txt` from its path relative to the source script, so that your program works when it's called outside of the project directory.
+14. Load `words.txt` from its path relative to the source script, so that your program works when called outside of the project directory.

 15. Use `getOrDefault` if applicable.